 PDF CEE 2019 will be a three-day adventure including sparkling keynote presentations, hands-on-work workshop sessions, time for networking and fun side events.
 The annual conference offers space for experience exchange for people working for civic participation and transparency in public life with the help of new technologies in Central and Eastern Europe and beyond.
-Launched in Poland in 2013, it is a regional branch of New York City PDF organized by Civic Hall (earlier Personal Democracy Media) since 2004.
+Launched in Poland in 2013, it is a regional branch of New York City PDF organized since 2004 by Andrew Rasiej and Micah Sifry of Personal Democracy Media, the founders of Civic Hall.

 The seventh edition of the conference will be organised under the overarching theme:

 We keep worrying about mistrust and we tend to blame it for increasing populism, spreading fake news and communities breaking apart.
 This is only part of the truth.
 Regardless of its object, trust is always there.
 The question is in what and In Whom We Trust.